Private Music Lessons

-Your role is to trust the music teacher and his advice.
+Your job is to trust the music teacher and his advice.
 You should take good notes, writing down the information and aims so you don’t forget them.
-Then you should apply it as directed.
+Then you should apply it as directed during your music lessons.
 Lastly, you’ll practice at home to form secure habits.

 Parents should be involved if the student is a child.
 But the parent’s role varies with the age and ability each student.
 A parent’s primary responsibility is to ensure that the student practices.
 The parent, however, doesn’t need to be directly involved in the practice.

 If the teacher has formulated the aims well for the student, the student should be able to accomplish them without direct supervision.
 Although, the child might need some encouragement to practice.

 Learning an instrument takes much time and effort.
 Your progress will show over weeks, months, and years of practice.
 Be patient, the results will be great!
 Follow this simple process and I guarantee that you can make excellent progress no matter your age, background or ability.

 If you’d like our help, you can always request information about our programs. [/vc_column_text][/vc_column][/vc_row]